Home page logo

 can_use_head (host, port, result_404, path)

-Determine whether or not the server supports HEAD by requesting / and verifying that it returns 200, and doesn't return data.
+Tests by requesting / and verifying that it returns 200, and doesn't return data.
 We implement the check like this because can't always rely on OPTIONS to tell the truth.

 Note: If identify_404 returns a 200 status, HEAD requests should be disabled.
 Sometimes, servers use a 200 status code with a message explaining that the page wasn't found.
 In this case, to actually identify a 404 page, we need the full body that a HEAD request doesn't supply.
 This is determined automatically if the result_404 field is set.